TheVeryDarkness/pest-typed/derive/example-part5.md

 We provide several functions that simulate control structure like `if` (`if_then(f)`), `else-if` (`else_if(f)`) and `else` (`else_then(f)`).

-Each of those functions accept a function `f` as argument, if and only if the branch is the cactual case, `f` is called.
+Each of those functions accept a function `f` as argument, if and only if the branch is the actual case, `f` is called.

 The structure must start with `if_then(f)`.
 And `else_if` is only available when there are at least two cases that haven't been handled, so if it's the last case, use `else_then(f)` instead.